Full-Duplex Multiuser MISO Under Coarse Quantization: Per-Antenna SQNR Analysis and Beamforming Design: Proposed FD Joint Beamforming Algorithm

 \subsubsection{Precoding Algorithm}

-It is noticed that the non-convexity still remains in the reformulated problem \eqref{eq:Rayleigh_objective}.
-To address this challenge, we derive the first-order optimality condition of \eqref{eq:Rayleigh_objective} to identify stationary points of the problem. \begin{lemma} The first-order optimality condition of \eqref{eq:Rayleigh_objective} is represented in the generalized eigenvalue problem as
+We note that the non-convexity still remains in the reformulated problem.
+Accordingly, we derive the first-order optimality condition of \eqref{eq:Rayleigh_objective} to identify stationary points of the problem. \begin{lemma} The first-order optimality condition of \eqref{eq:Rayleigh_objective} is represented in the generalized eigenvalue problem as

 where

 and $\lambda_{\sf num}(\Bar{\bv})$ and $\lambda_{\sf den}(\Bar{\bv})$ can be any functions that satisfy $\lambda(\Bar{\bv})=\lambda_{\sf num}(\Bar{\bv})/\lambda_{\sf den}(\Bar{\bv})$.

 \begin{proof} See Appendix~\ref{app:KKT}. \end{proof} \end{lemma}